neooxu/mbed-wifi-example/README.md

 1. Connect your mbed device to the computer over USB.
 3. Open serial terminal on PC, like secureCRT, with serial configuration: 115200/8/n/1.
-4. Reboot your MiCOKit with "BOOT SEL" set to ON, you can see connamds list on serial port:
+4. Reboot your MiCOKit with "BOOT SEL" set to ON, you can see connamds list on serial port.
 ```
 MICO bootloader for EMW3239_1, v3.0, HARDWARE_REVISION: 1.0
 + command -------------------------+ function ------------+